mrmaxguns/mrmaxguns/README.md

 ### 🔭 I’m currently working on...

 ...
-A new game with Pygame :space_invader:
+Writing documentation

 ### 🌱 I’m currently learning...

-... about different algorithms and their implementations.
-I hope to soon start learning about compilers and interpreters.
+... about game development.

 ### 👯 I’m looking to collaborate on...

 ...
-[Synchro](https://github.com/mrmaxguns/synchro).
+[Synchro](https://github.com/mrmaxguns/synchro) and [Wonderwords](https://github.com/mrmaxguns/wonderwordsmodule).
 All contributions are welcome!

 ### 💬 Ask me about...

-... writing clean (PEP-compliant) Python code, writing tests, object-oriented programming and more! :computer:
+... anything about Python, writing tests, object-oriented programming, creating documentation and more! :computer:

 ### 📫 How to reach me: ...